r-devel/r-dev-web/Refcnt.md

 propagate the `NAMED` value of the container to the extracted element.
 So duplicating of LHS values can be deferred until the replacement functions are called.
-With reference counting duplicating is necessary of an object itself or any of its containing LHS values has a reference count greater than one.
+With reference counting duplicating is necessary if an object itself or any of its containing LHS values has a reference count greater than one.
 The simplest way to deal with this is to duplicate as needed as new intermediate LHS values are extracted.
-This is tone in `evalseq` for interpreted code.
+This is done in `evalseq` for interpreted code.
 For byte compiled code it is done in the `SWAP` instruction for now, since this is only used between LHS extractions.
 This instruction should be renamed to reflect this usage.